-After the tea is fully oxidized, it is fried (sa chin).
-This stage, literally called "kill-green", destroys enzymes that make tea bitter and arrests further oxidation.
-It is done in a gas-heated tumbler that is around 280 degrees.
+After the tea is fully oxidized, it is fired (sha qing, 殺青).
+This stage, literally called "kill-green," destroys enzymes that make tea bitter and arrests further oxidation.
+It is done in a gas-heated tumbler that is heated to around 280 degrees.
 After just a few minutes inside, the tea is then rolled into a ball inside a wet cloth.
-The cloth is damp only because Mr. Gu's special tea has up until this point been withered, shaken, piled and fried in a dry way-very unique for Oriental Beauty production.
-This stage of Oriental Beauty production is also very unique.
-The tea will rest in tight balls, which are bagged and placed in crates for around twenty minutes before being rolled (ro nien).
+The cloth is damp only because Mr. Gu's special tea has up until this point been withered, shaken, piled and fired in a dry way-very unique for Eastern Beauty production.
+This stage of Eastern Beauty production is also very unique.
+The tea will rest in tight balls, which are bagged and placed in crates for around twenty minutes before being rolled (rou nian, 揉捻).
 The rolling breaks down the cell walls of the tea and releases the juices.
 Mr. Gu reminded us once again that he doesn't trust the machines with his heritage, and therefore rolls his tea three times, twice by machine and once by hand.
-When the tea emerges from its rolling it is at its most fragrant, and a handful is enough to send you to the fabled Heavens Chinese people once believed existed across the strait and up Taiwan's cloud-enshrouded mountains.
+When the tea emerges from its rolling, it is at its most fragrant, and a handful is enough to send you to the fabled Heavens Chinese people once believed existed across the strait and up Taiwan's cloud-enshrouded mountains.

-After the rolling, the tea is once again piled (wo dwei) for twenty or thirty minutes.
+After the rolling, the tea is once again piled (wo dui) for twenty or thirty minutes.
 At this time it is roasted gently at low temperatures for around three hours.
-This first roast is called a "water roast (shui pei)".
+This first roast is called a "water roast (shui pei, 水焙)."
 It's done in a large oven with trays that are inserted horizontally, like shelves.
-It is not a real roast, but just to dry the tea and put it in a stasis-a limbo that will last til the end of the growing season.
-Roasting Oolong tea is the most difficult and potentially dangerous aspect of tea processing.
+It is not a real roast, but just to dry the tea and put it in stasis-a limbo that will last until the end of the growing season.
+Roasting oolong tea is the most difficult and potentially dangerous aspect of tea processing.
 Roasting secrets are guarded both in Taiwan and China, and often only known to the father and son.
 As the roast takes days and requires constant monitoring, there is no time to roast all the tea during the growing season.
 The need to have the tea processed by day's end consumes all the farmers' time.
 Consequently, tea is always roasted briefly to arrest oxidation and dry the leaves sufficiently for it to sit in bags for the remaining weeks of the growing season.
-Then, after the season's tea has all been processed, the farmers can catch up on some much needed sleep and get started roasting the tea properly.
+Then, after the season's tea has all been processed, the farmers can catch up on some muchneeded sleep and get started roasting the tea properly.
+That way, the roasting is done carefully and slowly, as it is an important step.